-I can’t believe I waited so long to write this article.
-I’ve said it before and I’ll say it again: I love Muay Thai shorts!
+Updated 11th November 2022: I love Muay Thai shorts!
 I would say it’s a borderline obsession and addiction.
-Let me just say it for all you Muay Thai shorts lovers, we can’t have enough of them and there will always be space in the wardrobe for another pair.
-So, wanna know what are some of the Best Muay Thai shorts or just the best looking Muay Thai shorts out in the market?
-And importantly, how do you pick one in the right size?
+Let me just say it for all of us Muay Thai shorts lovers, we can’t have enough of them.
+If you wanna know what are some of the Best Muay Thai shorts or just the best looking Muay Thai shorts out in the market, you know I’m the best man for the job.

-There are many brands in Thailand making Thai boxing shorts and an increasing number around the world too.
-On top of well-known Thai brands such as Twins Special, Fairtex and Top King, there is now a bevy of modern fight brands offering Muay Thai shorts such as Venum and Anthem Athletics.
-Many gyms also carry their own gym-branded shorts for sale.
-These are typically manufactured by one of the aforementioned brands so you can always count on their quality.
-In short, there is no shortage of options to choose from.
+TL;DR There are many brands in Thailand making Thai boxing shorts and an increasing number around the world too.
+There is now a bevy of modern fight brands both in and outside of Thailand offering Muay Thai shorts.
+There is certainly no shortage of options to choose from.

 All About Muay Thai Shorts